 Image: Homemade Flax Milk

-Besides pea protein milk, flax milk is another plant-based milk that’s a great low carb milk substitute.
-Curious as to how you get flax oil to milk?
-The process is simple enough.
+Besides pea protein milk, flax milk is one of the newer plant-based milks that’s shown great promise.
+The process to convert flaxseed into flax milk is simple enough.
 It’s simply cold-pressed flax oil mixed with filtered water.

-It’s a perfect option for individuals not only on a low carb diet, but also for those who are lactose intolerant.
-It’s also great for individuals allergic to soy.
-Thinking you might be lactose intolerant?
+It’s a perfect option not only for those on a low-carb diet, but also for those who are lactose intolerant and/or allergic to soy.

 Image: Homemade Hemp Milk

-If you think those micronutrients are good, just wait until you check out the macros.
-An eight ounce serving (about one cup) of hemp milk contains 70 total calories, with five grams of fat, two grams of carbs and three grams of protein.
+If you think those micronutrients are good, check out the macros.
+One cup serving of hemp milk contains 80 total calories with 7 grams of fat, less than 1 gram of carbs, and 3 grams of protein[*].